Choate-Robotics/Programming-SOPs/docs/installation/index.rst

         * This is necessary if you want to start the robot code from your computer

     * FRC Game Tools can be downloaded from (https://www.ni.com/en/support/downloads/drivers/download.frc-game-tools.html#479842)

+* CTRE Phoenix Tuner:

+    * CTRE Phoenix Tuner is a tool that is used to configure CTRE motor controllers.
+    * can be used to update firmware, configure CAN IDs, etc.

+    * CTRE Phoenix Tuner can be downloaded from (https://store.ctr-electronics.com/software/)

+* RevRobotics Hardware Client:

+    * RevRobotics Hardware Client is a tool that is used to configure Rev Robotics motor controllers.
+    * can be used to update firmware, configure CAN IDs, etc.

+    * RevRobotics Hardware Client can be downloaded from (https://docs.revrobotics.com/rev-hardware-client/)